-Given the failure of our federal and state governments to invest adequately in public education, we must act locally to ensure Dallas ISD has the resources needed to prepare tomorrow’s leaders for the future.
+Given the failure of our federal and state governments to invest adequately in public education, we must act locally to ensure Dallas ISD has the resources needed to prepare tomorrow’s leaders, our kids, for the future.

 We must act now, as Dallas ISD’s future is at greater risk than ever.
-Because of the state’s school finance system, even with the recent rise of property valuations, Dallas ISD has been forced to cut its budget and make tough choices.
+Because of Texas’ broken school finance system, even with the recent rise of property valuations, Dallas ISD has been forced to cut its budget and make tough choices.

-Dallas ISD cut its budget by $20M in the 2016-17 school year and is facing an even larger budget shortfall in 2017-18.
-Making matters worse, with property values continuing to rise and enrollment inching downward, Dallas ISD faces “Robin Hood” as soon as 2018-19; this would force the district to return as much as $343M to the state by 2021-22.
+Making matters worse, with property values continuing to rise and enrollment inching downward, Dallas ISD faces “Robin Hood” (or Chapter 41) recapture beginning next year; this will force the district to return a projected $18M to the state in 2018-19 alone and as much as $788M in total by 2022-23.

-This looming scenario will mean that even fewer local tax dollars will stay within the district and force even tougher choices, including possible staff reductions and school closings.
+This looming scenario will mean that even fewer local tax dollars will stay within the district and force even tougher choices, including further staff reductions and school closings.

 We Must Protect Progress

-Given current budget constraints, Dallas ISD has worked hard to examine its budget, uncover as many savings as possible, and prioritize strategies to continue its progress.
-However, these savings won’t be nearly enough; the district needs additional revenue to keep innovating and building on other promising ideas.
+Dallas ISD has worked hard to examine its budget, uncover as many savings as possible, and prioritize strategies to continue its progress.
+However, these savings aren’t nearly enough; the district needs additional revenue to keep innovating and building on other promising ideas.

 No Excellence without Equity

 A history of legally-sanctioned housing and school segregation have divided our city by race, class and ethnicity.
 The impact of these policies and practices continue to play out today.
-Dallas can no longer afford to waste the incredible talents and contributions of all its children.
+Dallas can no longer afford to waste the incredible potential of all its children.

 With children of color comprising over 90% of our student population, our city’s future demands our collective commitment to intentionally solve our region’s equity challenges to create increased opportunity and prosperity for all.

 Within Dallas ISD, the district has embraced strategies to close racial and income opportunity gaps.
-High quality Pre-K helps give students a more equitable starting line; the ACE program has more equitably distributed the district’s most effective teachers to turnaround its most challenging schools; collegiate academies are allowing more high school students to earn college credit, many of whom will be the first in their families to do so; a new discipline policy will phase out suspension of students in Pre-K through Grade 2, a practice which has disproportionately removed Black and Brown students from the learning environment and contributed to the school-to-prison pipeline.
+High quality Pre-K helps gives students a more equitable starting line; the Accelerating Campus Excellence initiative has more equitably distributed the district’s most effective teachers to turnaround its most challenging schools; collegiate academies are allowing more high school students to earn college credit, many of whom will be the first in their families to do so; a new discipline policy is phasing out suspension of students in Pre-K through Grade 2, a practice which has disproportionately removed Black and Brown students from the learning environment and contributed to the school-to-prison pipeline.